 Cannes reminds me of Paris-on-sea.
 It has a thoroughly french feel and appears to be where the rich from Paris like to get old.
-The Intercontinental, with its Belle Epoque facade is my favourite for a weekend, and it works well in combination with another destination on the Cote d’Azur but in my opinion should not be your base.
-There are prettier and more exciting places to stay like Monaco or St Tropez.
+The Intercontinental Cannes, with its Belle Epoque facade, is my favorite for a weekend.
+It works well in combination with another destination on the Cote d’Azur, but in my opinion, should not be your base.
+There are prettier and more exciting places to stay, like Monaco or St Tropez.

-There are numerous restaurants on the beach, many connected to the hotel behind.
+There are numerous restaurants on the beach, and many are connected to the hotel behind.
 All offer a similar array of mainly fish.
-Maybe i got unlucky but watch out for the fish “plat du jour” as i was given a generous plate of raw fish which I didn’t know what to do with- im afraid i suffered british embarrassment and left it rather than asking the chef to at least sear it!
+Maybe I got unlucky but watch out for the fish “plat du jour” as I was given a generous plate of raw fish, which I didn’t know what to do with.
+I’m afraid I suffered British embarrassment and left it rather than asking the chef to at least sear it!

 June and September – are the best time to visit with balmy weather but not the stifling heat.